romkatv/zsh-bin/README.md

 This limitation can be removed but the motivation is rather low for doing this.
 There is no need for the build script to be super portable.
 The install script and `relocate` are a different matter.
-The must be very portable and they are.
+They must be very portable and they are.
 They work on older versions of bash just fine.

 ---